torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 If you're going to propose a product, it'd be nice if you did your homework.
 Do you want a mobile application or a web application?
 Do you want to make a PaaS or a SaaS?
-After all, aren't entrepreneurs fast moving, intelligent do-ers who can adapt to many situations?
-Seems like you can do some basic research into the different kinds of software.
+These are essential questions that we need to determine.

 If someone can articulate what they want to build concretely and provide a minimum viable product, then I'll gain a lot more respect